sagemath/trac_to_gh/Issue 5923.md

 # Issue 5923: Handling of magma and pari input in ModularForms

-Issue created by migration from Trac.
+Issue created by migration from https://trac.sagemath.org/ticket/5923

 Original creator: ljpk